 - When teens are in difficulty or dilemma, never do for them what they can do for themselves; remember teens & situations are unique--don't use a one size fits all response! - Give the type of support that allows the teen to retain the greatest power of choice.
 Our level of involvement needs to match their ability to cope.
-Imagine your level of support on a continuum and choose your involvement from the following list, based on their need: - Encouragement.
-This is about more than being a cheerleading.
-It's using truth to open the door for them to do what they know or try new ideas.
-Give them a vision for how God sees them and how you believe he's equipped them. - Empowerment.
-Equipping and coaching teens to gain the skills needed.
-Helping them discover the Holy Spirit as "the counsellor". - Mediation.
-Standing next to the youth as they deal with the situation. - Advocacy.
-Standing up for a youth who feels disempowered & afraid to stand alone and making space for them to stand where they can. - Referral.
-Choosing to involve professional assistance when you feel out of your league/ill-equipped.
-Trust the help that's out in the community. - Reporting.
-Calling the authorities with or without the youth's permission to report a dangerous situation.
+Imagine your level of support on a continuum and choose your involvement from the following list, based on their need: - Encouragement-cheering them on to do what they know or try new ideas.
+Give them a vision for how God sees them and how you believe he's equipped them. - , Empowerment-equipping and coaching teens to gain the skills needed.
+Helping them discover the Holy Spirit as "the counsellor". - ▶ Mediation-standing next to the youth as they deal with the situation. - , Advocacy-standing up for a youth who feels disempowered & afraid to stand alone and making space for them to stand where they can. - Referral-choosing to involve professional assistance when you feel out of your league/ill-equipped.
+Trust the help that's out in the community. - Reporting-calling the authorities with or without the youth's permission to report a dangerous situation.
 Be the adult do the hard thing. - After the situation is over, take time to talk about how they handled it and what you saw in them that was good and strong.
 Ask them if there was something they would do differently next time and whether you have permission to remind them of those things if they are facing a tough situation again.

-raisingchildren.net.au - search "problem solving with teens"
+raisingchildren.net.au/ - search "problem solving with teens"